I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdpc/nf-wdfdpc-wdfdpccancel.md

 If the <i>Wait</i> parameter is <b>TRUE</b>, <b>WdfDpcCancel</b> must be called at IRQL = PASSIVE_LEVEL.
 If the <i>Wait</i> parameter is <b>FALSE</b>, <b>WdfDpcCancel</b> can be called at any IRQL.

-The following code example cancels the execution of the callback function that is associated with the DPC object that the code example in the <a href="..\wdfdpc\nf-wdfdpc-wdfdpccreate.md">WdfDpcCreate</a> topic created.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |